ivanmayes/guild-maker/api/README.md

 Would like to write tests that:

-- save a user in the db
+√ - save a user in the db
-- save an access token for that user
+√ - save an access token for that user
 - use passport-http-bearer to get a user from an access token
 - protect an endpoint to attach a user to the request
+- oauth2orize to exchange user/pass for token

 ## Examples